microsoft/FluidFramework/packages/service-client/odsp-client/README.md

-## @fluid-experimental/odsp-client
+# @fluid-experimental/odsp-client

-The odsp-client package provides a simple and powerful way to consume collaborative Fluid data with the ODSP service.
+The odsp-client package provides a simple and powerful way to consume collaborative Fluid data with the ODSP as a storage mechanism.
+Please note that odsp-client is currently an experimental package.
+We'd love for you to try it out and provide feedback but it is not yet recommended/supported for production scnearios.

 ## Using odsp-client

-The odsp-client package has a OdspClient class that allows you to interact with Fluid
+The odsp-client package has an `OdspClient`` class that allows you to interact with Fluid

 ```typescript
 import { OdspClient } from "@fluid-experimental/odsp-client";